EntroGD: Scalable Generalized Deduplication for Efficient Direct Analytics on Compressed IoT Data: EntroGD Algorithm

 With $m$ bases identified, and their corresponding deviations, we generate $m$ condensed samples for analytics.
 For each base, the mean of its deviations is computed and added to the base to form a condensed sample $s_j$, as follows

-where $b_j$ is the value of $j$-th base, ${\delta}_{j,k}$ is the $k$-th deviation value associated with base $j$, and $c_j$ is the count of deviations associated with base $j$, $1 \leq j \leq m$. $b_j$ is obtained by setting all deviation bits to zero and converting the result to decimal, with an optional cast to floating-point.
+where $b_j$ denotes the value of the $j$-th base, $\delta_{j,k}$ is its $k$-th deviation, $I_j$ is the corresponding deviation index set, and $w_j = |I_j|$ is the number of associated deviations, for $1 \leq j \leq m$. $b_j$ is obtained by setting all deviation bits to zero and converting the result to decimal, with an optional cast to floating-point.
 Similarly, \({\delta}_{j,k}\) is computed by zeroing the base bits of a deviation and performing the same conversion.
 The values of $s_j$, $b_j$, and \({\delta}_{j,k}\) are vectors of dimension \(d\) for multidimensional data, where \(d > 1\).

 The generated samples effectively capture the average characteristics of the data chunks associated with each base, and reduce analytical error compared with using the base centroid in GreedyGD, as the mean deviation offers a more accurate representation of the data distribution within each base.
-Each sample is assigned a weight equal to the number of data chunks associated with its base, $c_j$, thereby reflecting its relative importance in subsequent analysis.
+Each sample is assigned a weight $w_j$, thereby reflecting its relative importance in subsequent analysis.
 This is equivalent to the \emph{counts} in Fig.~\ref{fig:gd}.
 These $m$ samples are appended to the original dataset to form an extended set of $n + m$ samples for further compression, while weights are stored separately.